CodeYacht/first-contribution/README.md

 - Click on your head repository's `compare` dropdown, and switch branches from your 'main' branch to `<new-branch-name>`.
 - Finally, click the green `Create Pull Request` button.
 Great job!
 You did it!

-You can ask questions by raising an [issue](https://github.com/Code-Yacht/first-contribution/issues/new).
+You can look for your query on the [discussions](https://github.com/orgs/Code-Yacht/discussions) page or ask questions by raising an [issue](https://github.com/Code-Yacht/first-contribution/issues/new).

 ### Option 2.
 Complete this process on your computer (locally)